'Bade log hain': PK on Rahul Gandhi's 'Bharat Jodo Yatra' | Politics

 ''Bade log hain (they are big people).
 Compared with them, I am a nobody,'' said Kishor whose 'Jan Suraaj' campaign in Bihar came after a lengthy round of failed negotiations with the top leadership of the Congress, which he had wanted to join and was confident of reviving using his professional skills.

-Dubbed an ''opportunist'' by the political mainstream in Bihar, the former strategist insisted that he had infused his campaign with a ''purity of intent''.
+Dubbed an ''opportunist'' by the political mainstream in Bihar, he insisted that he had infused his campaign with a ''purity of intent''.

-''It is like the austerities of Chhath.
+''It is like the austerities of Chhath (festival).
 One can have a sip of water.
-But true devotees do not make such a compromise and complete a gruelling 36 hour-long fast,'' he said, with a rhetorical flourish.
+But true devotees do not make such a compromise and complete a gruelling 36-hour-long fast,'' he said on Saturday.

 ''Not for me breaks during the New Year or visits to my home.
 Nor do I agree to hitch short rides on my way to the next destination,'' said Kishor in an obvious dig at the Congress leader.